staendii/FiveM-Save-Status/README.md

-# FiveM-Resource-Template
+# FiveM-Save-Status
-A professional FiveM Resource Template
+A Resource that saves the Amount of Health and Armour every X Seconds and restores it on reconnecting